 When anyone takes up any sort of martial art, the reasons vary greatly.
 Some do it to learn how to defend themselves, lose some weight, or even to just get out of the house.
 No matter the reason, the reasons tend to always have a common root: health and wellbeing.
-In this article, we will discuss some of the Wing Chun’s benefits for self-defense and overall health of both the body and mind.
+In this article, we will discuss what Wing Chun is good for and some of the Wing Chun’s benefits for self-defense and overall health of both the body and mind.

 What are the main benefits of Wing Chun training?